Normandy River Cruise Group - May, 2020

 Port charges are $190.

-These prices are per person, so your savings start at $1,808 per couple.
-The Pay in Full discount expires September 30, 2019.
+These prices are per person, based on double occupancy.
 River Heritage Club members can also apply the applicable savings of $100 per person.
 Airfare is additional.
 Extended stays in Paris are available.

 You will visit the following 3 places: